tariq7299/AhmedAliCompetition/to-do.md

 - Add api Table module into the application then add scss and other compoentnes
 - Add loading providers and compoentes
 - Add current logged in user
+- Add links to already have an account and new user
+-n